Stemoulton/scary-out-there/README.md

 - Submit code by creating a fork and open a pull request
 - Monsters to find: Ghouls, Ghosts, Vampires, Zombies, Witches, Trolls
 - Answers should be added to the open issue, comment with the same format
+- Deadline for submission is 26th Oct 2022